What is The Human Core?

-The Human Core is divided into three sections of The City, The Country and The Frontier and within each section the poems are focused on different personas, locations and time.
+This is the central question asked in The Human Core and explored through three sections of The City, The Country and The Froniter (and on the website a fourth section called General).
+Within each section the poems are focused on different personas, locations and time.

 Personas are the masks we wear in public from The Scientist to The Artist to The Housewife to The Photographer to the Engineer to The Comedian to The Chef and many more that take place within the City or the Country or the Frontier.